 Lavender essential oil is commonly used for its sedative properties, which can aid in enhancing the quality of sleep.
 Scientific studies support its effectiveness in combating sleep disorders such as insomnia.
 By creating a calming environment, lavender oil helps in improving relaxation and thus promoting restful sleep.

-See also Rhododendron Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Star Anise Essential Oil: A Guide to Benefits, Uses and Side Effects

 Alleviating Anxiety and Stress